HalfOfBilly/TTWNN-Assets--All/README.md

 # Town-With-No-Name-Asset-Project
-This project is dedicated to reassembling every asset of The Town With No Name in non-proprietary, open-source formats.
+<div>This project is dedicated to reassembling every asset of The Town With No Name in non-proprietary, open-source formats.</div>
-For images assets only: <a href="https://github.com/HalfOfBilly/TTWNN-Assets--Images-only">https://github.com/HalfOfBilly/TTWNN-Assets--Images-only</a>
+<div> All images assets only: <a href="https://github.com/HalfOfBilly/TTWNN-Assets--Images-only">https://github.com/HalfOfBilly/TTWNN-Assets--Images-only</a></div>

 <h2> COMPLETED: </h2>
 Extract all animation/image assets (extracted ANM, ANI and IFF as .gif)